hl7-eu/xShare/input/pagecontent/get-started-share.md

 1. The SHL Manifest passes the validation tests for each of the declared supported content specifications (e.g., Patient Summary, Laboratory Results).

 ---

+A system conformant to the xShare Yellow Button One-time Share feature - as consumer - must:

+1. Ensure that is able to process a valid Smart Health Link.
+1. Demonstrate that can accesses the content authorised for sharing (the SHL Manifest), available in the selected target format.
+1. Show that is able to 'consume' (e.g. display, import,...) any of the declared supported content specifications (e.g., Patient Summary, Laboratory Results).

 ### Label Your System